Effective as of March 7, 2025

 (v) Board Membership Criteria

 The Governance Committee is responsible for developing and recommending to the Board the appropriate experience, skills, attributes and qualifications required of Directors in the context of the current make-up of the Board.
-Factors considered include, among others, the Company’s strategic needs, diversity of experiences in key business, financial, and other challenges that face a publicly held company, and diversity in gender, ethnicity, race, age, cultural framework, economic background and geographic origin.
+Factors considered include, among others, the Company’s strategic needs, diversity of experiences in key business, financial, technological and other challenges that face a publicly held company, and diversity in gender, ethnicity, race, age, cultural framework, economic background and geographic origin.

 In this regard, the Governance Committee will endeavor to ensure that at least two Board members qualify as audit committee financial experts.
 All candidates for Board membership must have a demonstrated record of personal and professional integrity and accountability, informed judgment, financial literacy, maturity and high performance standards.